Rocco2300/Asteroids/README.md

 I started making it with the purpose of learning to use SFML, get comfortable writing C++ code, and managing a 'larger' project.

-Also keep in mind that this is still a work in progress. :)

 ## Screenshots

 ![Title_Screen](./title_screen.png)